-MAT helps ensure those in recovery stay in recovery by providing medication that addresses pain and cravings that often fuel the addiction in the first place or lead to relapses.
+MAT helps ensure those in recovery stay in recovery by providing medication therapy that addresses pain and cravings that often fuel the addiction in the first place or lead to relapses.
 At the same time, they also receive attention for mental and emotional health.

 At New Era Rehabilitation, we administer MAT as part of a patient-focused treatment plan that addresses these health concerns by providing medication to bridge the gap to sober living until the abused substance is no longer wanted or needed.

-How Medication-Assisted Treatment Works
+How Medication-Assisted Treatment Counseling Works

 MAT works by incorporating medication treatment into a full recovery treatment plan.
 In addition to tailored therapy and counseling, you’ll receive MAT to help you overcome the physical and mental hold opioids have had on you by replacing them with legal, regulated medication.